 - 1. A member may appoint a proxy of his own choice.
-Insert the name of the person appointed proxy in the space provided. - authorised in that behalf. - as to how he votes or whether he abstains from voting. - Garden Street, Curepipe 74213, not less than 24 hours before the time fixed for holding the meeting or adjourned meeting.
+Insert the name of the person appointed proxy in the space provided. - 2.
+If the appointor is a corporation, this form must be under its common seal or under the hand of some officer or attorney duly authorised in that behalf. - 3.
+In the case of joint holders, the signature of any one holder will be sufficient, but the names of all the joint holders should be stated. - 4.
+If this form is returned without any indication as to how the person appointed proxy shall vote, he will exercise his discretion as to how he votes or whether he abstains from voting. - 5.
+To be valid, this form must be completed and deposited at the Registered Office of the Company, Beachcomber House, Botanical Garden Street, Curepipe 74213, not less than 24 hours before the time fixed for holding the meeting or adjourned meeting.